noahehall/theBookOfNoah/architecture/informationarchitecture.md

     - content
       - metadata
+        - definitional data that provides information about/documentation of other data managed within an application
+        - used to describe documents, pages, images, software, and other content objects for the purposes of improved navigation and retrieval
         - each search result can be broken down into smaller atoms, e.g. authors name, which may be leveraged by a search engine, e.g. for  filtering
         - representational metadata
           - quickly distinguish result types